retrohacker/new_website/src/shared/blog/stop-saying-technical-debt.md

 > “We don’t use [trendy new thing], tech debt!”

 Engineering work is an investment, and there should be a return on that investment.
 The phrase “technical debt” is all about the investment.
-Instead use phrases that are about the return!
+Instead, use phrases that are about the return!

 ## Technical Debt Doesn’t Get Done